 The image is now set for the background.
 Only one problem: our slide content is covered up!

 To fix this, we need to send the image to the back of the slide.
 Your slide has layers and an order that things are stacked in.
-The image should be the bottom layer so that all of your text and content sits on top of it.
+The image should be the bottom layer so that all your text and content sit on top of it.

 To send an image to the bottom layer, right click it and choose Send to Back.
 The rest of your slide should come back into view as the image is now sitting on the bottom of the content stack.